-7. VALUE OF THE HIGHWAY ASSET

-Under the Whole of Government Accounting (WGA) procedure, all local authorities are required to submit an annual detailed valuation of their highways and infrastructure assets.
+7. THE ABOVE FIGURES DEMONSTRATE THAT THE TECHNICAL SERVICES PARTNERSHIP IS GENERALLY ACHIEVING AND EXCEEDING, IN A NUMBER OF INSTANCES, ITS AGREED PRESCRIBED PERFORMANCE TARGETS WITH REGARD TO UNDERTAKING THE AUTHORITY'S STATUTORY MAINTENANCE DUTIES AND UNDERTAKING REPAIRS IN A SAFE AND TIMELY MANNER, REDUCING THE RISK OF ANY HARM OCCURRING TO USERS OF THE HIGHWAY NETWORK.
+VALUE OF THE HIGHWAY ASSET assets.
 Each year, independent condition surveys of roads, footways and structures are necessary to assess their condition.
 Depreciated Replacement Costs are used for measurement purposes and are disclosed as a separate class of asset on the Authority's Balance Sheet.
 For asset management, Gross Replacement Cost (GRC) and the Annual Depreciation are the key drivers.